maarten-pennings/Lego-Mindstorms/ms4/faq.md

 The blocks that are left (1-4) are familiar.
 We have two target blocks (1 and 2), where we can set the target (in cm, inch, rotations, degrees, seconds).
 We have the no-target blocks (block 3 and 4) that start and stop.
-All block have in common that we need to set the "synchronisation" between the motors.
+All block have in common that we need to set the "synchronization" between the motors.

 The first block allows forward and backward (both motors same speed), or left and right (one motor still, the other rotating).